zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 ## 7. Create "Our Menu" View

 The "Our Menu" View will display a list of all products grouped by their first letter in alphabetical order.
-Add a new mobile View called "Our Menu", inside it add a new ListView with ID "menuList" and create new controller called "menuController".
+Add a new mobile View called "Our Menu" and add a new ListView with ID "menuList" inside.
+Then create a new controlled called "menuController" that will handle the functionality in this view.
 Bind the ListView to the "productsDataSource".

     <kendo-mobile-view id="menu" k-title="'Menu'" k-layout="'default'" ng-controller="menuController">
         <kendo-mobile-list-view id="menuList" class="item-list" k-data-source="sushiCart.productsDataSource">